francoisburdy/js-shell-emulator/README.md

 <img src="https://github.com/francoisburdy/js-shell-emulator/blob/master/demos/screenshot.png" width="478">

-This package is a fork from [eosterberg/terminaljs](https://github.com/eosterberg/terminaljs), rewritten with async/await functions and features enriched.
+This package is inspired from `eosterberg/terminaljs` but written with async/await functions and features enriched.

 ## Install